Where do wedding traditions come from?Where does the white wedding dress come from?

 Where did the white wedding dress come from?
 Back in biblical days, it was blue that represented purity, hence “something blue”.
 The Greeks used white robes to symbolize youth, joy and purity, but the white wedding dress has not always been fashionable.
 Today, white or ivory are ever-popular colours but pastel shades and stronger colours are beginning to become more popular again.

 Queen Victoria was responsible for a lot of the trends that we see in Western weddings today.
 She was the one who started the Western world’s white wedding dress trend – before then, brides simply wore their best dress.
 The then Princess Victoria also established the tradition of playing Wagner’s “Bridal Chorus” during her wedding processional in 1858.
 In Japan, white was always the colour of choice for bridal ensembles, long before it was popularised it in the Western world.
 Queen Victoria’s wedding dress was made from white silk satin adorned with intricately ornate Honiton lace.
 She was the first Royal to wear white and due to the cost of materials for a long time, only the very wealthy wore a similar style.
-Up until the 1930s, women would often get married in dresses they already owned or buy new, reusable dresses in darker colors that wouldn’t stain.
+Up until the 1930s, women would often get married in dresses they already owned or buy new, reusable dresses in darker colours that wouldn’t stain.
 The white, full-skirted “once-in-a-lifetime” wedding dress likely originated with department store bridal salons in the late ’20s, who saw the money-making potential of marketing expensive dresses that women would never wear again.

 Before then, wedding dresses had typically followed fashion hemlines of the moment, but the bridal industry attempted to “maximize profits by promoting more expensive floor-length gowns.”
 That ideal wedding dress was promoted throughout wedding magazines and advertisements.
 In the ’60s, the Bridal Apparel Association even commissioned studies that attempted to prove that a white wedding dress made for a more stable marriage.

 Have you been at a wedding where the bride has thrown the garter?
 This may be more popular in the States, but it derives from a rather intrusive English custom called ‘flinging the stocking’, where guests would steal the bride’s stockings from the wedding chamber to check if the marriage had been consummated, and then take turns flinging them.
 Whoever threw the one that landed on the groom’s nose would be next to marry.
 I think I hear brides up and down the country breathing a sigh of relief that this isn’t still a ‘thing’.
 As if that wasn’t intrusive enough, it used to be the way in France that wedding guests would rip a piece of the bride’s dress off her for good luck, and so the bride would end up standing in rags.
-Somewhere along the way it was decided that throwing the garter to the guests would be a good way to calm things down.
+Somewhere along the way, it was decided that throwing the garter to the guests would be a good way to calm things down.
 Phew!
 And so it is now that the garter is sometimes thrown by the groom to his bachelor pals, as an equivalent to throwing the bouquet to the ladies.
 It was once quite the esteemed prize!

 Whilst brides wearing gloves may be a rare occasion, gloves were the wedding favour for all guests during the 18th and 19th centuries.
 Now brides may wear them to represent elegance and grace, but also to remember a vintage era.

-The white wedding dress tradition often includes the debate – How long will the train be?
+The wedding dress tradition often includes the debate – How long will the train be?
 The tradition of the train dates back to the Middle Ages when the length of the train indicated your place in the court hierarchy.
 The longer the train, the greater the position with the King and Queen.

 Thanks for popping by.